 Some copies of each book will be available through the FLHS Library.
-A brief description of each book (as well as e-copies and audiobooks) may be found through THIS LINK to the collection in Sora, an e-book app (also on Classlink).
-Print copies are also available.
+A brief description of each book may be found through THIS LINK to the collection in Sora, an e-book app (also on Classlink).
+Some print copies are also available.
 Use THIS LINK to check availability.
+To check physical books out from the LLC, you will need to fill out this form by June 21.
+Reserved titles may be picked up by appointment outside FLHS on June 23.
+Most of these books are also available through the Fairfield Public Library, which is offering contact-free pick-up of reserved titles starting June 22.
+Of course, students may choose to buy the books, which would allow direct annotation.
 Students are encouraged to join the FLHS Library Google Classroom - code is mbfyec3.
 After joining that Classroom, you will receive notices about other books and resources of interest through the LLC.